Chrisfaherty/ci-nft-social-hub/README.md

 ### Tools & Programs

 - [Amiresponsive](https://ui.dev/amiresponsivecom/) was used to create the readme cover image,
-- [Balsamiq](https://balsamiq.com/) used to create wireframes,
+- [Balsamiq](https://balsamiq.com/) was used to create wireframes,
-- [Cloudinary](https://cloudinary.com/) used to store static files,
+- [Cloudinary](https://cloudinary.com/) was used to store static files,
-- [Coolors](https://coolors.co/?home) used to generate the color scheme palette,
+- [Coolors](https://coolors.co/?home) was used to generate the color scheme palette,
-- [Favicon](https://favicon.com) used to create the website's favicon,
+- [Favicon](https://favicon.com) was used to create the website's favicon,
-- [Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools/) used for debugging of the code and checking site for responsiveness,
+- [Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools/) was used for debugging of the code and checking site for responsiveness,
-- [Google Fonts](https://fonts.google.com/) - Used for the fonts in the website,
+- [Google Fonts](https://fonts.google.com/) - was used for the fonts in the website,
-- [GitHub](https://github.com/) used as a remote repository to store project code,
+- [GitHub](https://github.com/) was used as a remote repository to store project code,
-- [Git](https://git-scm.com/) used to commit and push my repository changes to github
+- [Git](https://git-scm.com/) was used to commit and push my repository changes to github
-- [Font Awesome](https://fontawesome.com/) - used for the icons in the website,
+- [Font Awesome](https://fontawesome.com/) - was used for the icons in the website,
-- [React Spinners](https://www.npmjs.com/package/react-spinners) - used to generate the loading spinners
+- [React Spinners](https://www.npmjs.com/package/react-spinners) - was used to generate the loading spinners
-- [Gitpod](https://www.gitpod.io/) - Was my chosen workspace to code this project
+- [Gitpod](https://www.gitpod.io/) - was my chosen workspace to code this project
 - [Heroku](https://dashboard.heroku.com/apps) was used to deploy my code live
-- [ESLint](https://eslint.org/) used to validate JSX code
+- [ESLint](https://eslint.org/) was used to validate JSX code
 - [WC3 Validator](https://validator.w3.org/) was used to validate my HTML
-- [Lighthouse Tools](https://developers.google.com/web/tools/lighthouse/) used to validate performance, accessibility, best practices and SEO of my website
+- [Lighthouse Tools](https://developers.google.com/web/tools/lighthouse/) was used to validate performance, accessibility, best practices and SEO of my website
 - [Jigsaw W3 Validator](https://jigsaw.w3.org/css-validator/) was used to validate my CSS

 ## Front-End